dobanisola-scottlogic/scenario-2-20250908-135729/java-contestant/docs/tutorial/3-avoiding-collisions.md

 ## Stop moving enemy players

-If you run the game now, your players should much longer.
+If you run the game now, your players should last much longer.
 You may even meet enemy teams players.
 However, if you try and move an enemy teams player, your bot will be disqualified.
 To avoid this, we need to not add players to our HashMap if they belong to an enemy.
 To achieve this, add a helper function